 There are vast differences (and rivalries between the residents of) Northern and Southern California.
 Even the weather is different between these regions.

 Income taxes are high in California, but thankfully the property taxes are lower than the average.
 The housing supply is low in certain parts due to local zoning rules That means that housing in some areas are out of reach, even to upper-middle-class California.

-Living off the grid is a good possibility in California.
+Living off the grid is a good possibility upon relocation to California.
 So if you’ve always wanted to install solar panels, now is your opportunity to do so.
 This not only does this save on pricey utility bills, but it is a fantastic way to save the planet.
 Unfortunately, it’s not so easy to sell power back to the energy companies.